dacbd/blog/content/posts/zero-to-prod-gke/index.md

 #### Your DNS records
 We have two DNS records to set, one for our future LB's IP address, and another for the DNS authorization from above.
-You can easily copy paste these values into the records yourself, defining some outputs to print to your screen after you run apply:
+You can easily copy and paste these values into the records yourself, defining some outputs to print to your screen after you run apply:
 ```hcl
 output "k8s_ingress_lb_global_static_ip" {
   value = google_compute_global_address.static.name